temirov/ctx/PRD.md

 **Utility Name:** `content`

 **Purpose:**
 The `content` utility is a command‑line tool written in Go.
-It provides two primary functions:
+It provides two primary functions for one or more specified file and/or directory paths:

-- **tree:** Displays a directory tree view for one or more specified directories.
+- **tree:** Displays directory structures and lists specified files.
-- **content:** Outputs the concatenated contents of files within one or more specified directories.
+- **content:** Outputs the content of specified files and the contents of files within specified directories.

-The utility filters out files and directories based on exclusion patterns specified in configuration files (`.ignore`, `.gitignore`) located within each processed directory, and an optional global exclusion flag (`-e`/`--e`).
+The utility filters files and directories *during directory traversal* based on exclusion patterns specified in configuration files (`.ignore`, `.gitignore`) located within each processed directory, and an optional global exclusion flag (`-e`/`--e`).
+Explicitly listed files are never filtered.

 ---